SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge.md

 layout: bundle
 ---

-This section describes how to run Cumulocity IoT DataHub on the Cumulocity IoT Edge, the local version of Cumulocity.
+This section describes how to run Cumulocity IoT DataHub on the Cumulocity IoT Edge, the local version of Cumulocity IoT.